We've put together some commonly asked questions to give you more information about Chiropractic care and the services Dr. Atzmon provides.

 Frequently Asked Questions

 X-rays and other types of images can be helpful.
 Pictures of your spine, especially after trauma, can confirm our other findings and make your care more precise.
 We can tell if we need them after completing our other examinations.
-If X-rays are required we are proud to have an on-site digital Hi-Frequency X-ray System (which is the lowest radiation system on the market today).

 Some patients experience almost instant relief.
 Others discover that the healing process can take months, sometimes years.
 Every patient recovers at their own pace.
 Factors which can affect the healing process include your age, your overall health condition, muscle tone, diet and even your attitude.

 3When do you adjust?